blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_02.md

 The following notebooks have been made in advance and are available in Jupyter-book format.
 The individual Jupyter notebooks can be downloaded via a link at the top of each chapter in the Jupyter-book.

 1. [Python and Chemistry](Resource_Moodle_Link.md)
-     - A Jupyter-book introducing some basic skills in using Python to perform calculations and make plots for chemistry.
+     - A Jupyter-book introducing some basic skills in using *Python* to perform calculations and make plots for chemistry.
 Feel free to cut and paste all the code for your own projects.

 2. [HMOT calculations using Python](Resource_Moodle_Link.md)
-    - A Jupyter-book that will take you through some ways to use Python to perform simplified Hückel molecular orbital
+    - A Jupyter-book that will take you through some ways to use *Python* to perform simplified Hückel molecular orbital calculations.

 #### Molecular Orbital Theory